 And don’t forget about this year.
 Unless you can quickly pay down all this debt and start saving up for the next holiday season of spending, you will eventually want a plan to deal with future spending.
 Get creative about your gifts and holiday-related expenditures.
 Offer to babysit, wash a car, or help out at home instead of spending money you really don’t have.

-Michelle Stoffel Huffman is a researcher and staff writer for Think Glink Inc. Prior to joining Think Glink, Michelle worked for the Chicago Tribune as a daily news reporter and community manager, covering local government, business, tax issues and crime.
-She now specializes in real estate industry news, consumer financial reporting and home design and decor.
-She is a graduate of DePaul University in Chicago.
+Michelle Stoffel Huffman is a researcher and staff writer for Think Glink Media.
+Michelle previously worked for the Chicago Tribune as a daily news reporter and community manager, covering local government, business, tax issues, and crime.

 Equifax maintains this interactive forum for education and information purposes in order to allow individuals to share their relevant knowledge and opinions with other members and visitors.
 We encourage you to participate in discussions about personal finance issues and other topics of interest to this community, but please read our commenting guidelines first.
 Equifax reserves the right to monitor postings to the forum and comments will be published at our discretion.
 Do you have questions or comments about your Equifax credit report or customer-service issues regarding an Equifax product?
 If so, please contact Equifax directly.
 All opinions and information expressed or shared in blog comments are solely those of the person submitting the comments, and don't necessarily represent the views of Equifax or its management.